we125182/vue-hotkey/README.md

 ```

 Hotkeys that are plain characters are disabled automatically on inputs and contenteditable elements
-so that these hotkeys can be entered in such elements.
+so that these characters can be entered in such elements.

 `v-hotkey` could have been placed also on `<md-input>`, omitting the `selector` because `<md-input>`
 resolves to `<input>`.